apollographql/apollo/docs/source/tutorial/queries.md

 ---
 title: "6.
 Fetch data with queries"
-description: Learn how to fetch data with the useQuery Hook
+description: Learn how to fetch data with the useQuery hook
 ---

  Time to accomplish: _15 Minutes_